microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 ## Step 3.
 Deploy Azure Functions

-Use **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`) to run 'task cloud-deploy' to deploy the Azure Functions code.
+Use `Ctrl+P` (macOS: `Cmd+P`) to run 'task cloud-deploy' to deploy the Azure Functions code.
 It usually takes 2 to 5 minutes to complete:

 ![mini-solution-deploy]({{"/assets/images/mini-solution-deploy-devkit-translator.png" | absolute_url }})

 After auzre function deployed successfully, fill in the azure_config.h file with function app name.
-You could navigate to azure portal to find it:
+You could navigate to [Azure portal](https://portal.azure.com/){:target="_blank"} to find it:

 ![mini-solution-function-app]({{"/assets/images/mini-solution-deploy-devkit-translator-azure-function.png" | absolute_url }})

 ## Step 4.
 Build and upload Arduino sketch

-Use **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`) to run 'task device-upload'.
+Use `Ctrl+P` (macOS: `Cmd+P`) to run 'task device-upload'.
 The terminal will prompt you to enter configuration mode: hold down button A, then push and release the reset button.
 The screen will display 'Configuration'.
 This step is to set the connection string which is retrieved from 'task cloud-provision'.

 After that it will start verifying and uploading the Arduino sketch: